 Managing Extracurricular Activities – I had some struggles here but learned a lot.
 At one point, I was going to a home improvement class one night, playing soccer the next, and then competing in dodgeball the following day.
 My wife called me on this and told me that I was doing too much.
 After some period of reflection, I realized that she was right and dropped some of the home improvement classes to clear up my schedule.

 Ongoing Dating - If we could get a gold star for one area, this would be it.
 From apple picking to the symphony, biking to flea markets, we consistently dated this year and made some great memories in the process.

 As I look back on this year, my heart overflows with thankfulness to God for our vocation as husband and wife.
 Sure it has not been easy (just ask my wife). but we have learned much through the various trials and arguments.
 I am confident that we have been good stewards of the gift of time that God has given us together as a couple in the first year of marriage, so that one day we may be godly parents for our children.

 Category: Married Life

 About the Author (Author Profile)Bob Waruszewski is a cradle Catholic from Pittsburgh, PA.
 He graduated from St. Vincent College with a bachelor’s degree in both mathematics and economics.
-Currently he works for a natural gas distribution company in the Steel City and is enjoying life as a married man.
-In his free time he enjoys playing sports and hiking.
-When in need of help,he frequently asks St. Joseph for assistance.
+Currently he works in the office of a natural gas distribution company in the Pittsburgh area and is enjoying life as a married man and as a new father to his daughter, Lucy Benedicta.

 - Link: Trackback